jeffersonjhunt/shinysdr-docker/BUILD.md

 ### nVidia Jetson Nano (arm64v8)

 *__NOTE:__ Raspberry PI and PINE64 official support will be added in the near future.
-PINE64 should work out of the box, but 64 Bit Raspian is not avaiable and requires sourcing a new base distro to test.*
+PINE64 should work out of the box, but 64 Bit Raspian is not available and requires sourcing a new base distro to test.*